reactive/data-client/docs/core/guides/debugging.md

 :::note

 By default the devtool integration will filter [fetch](../api/Controller.md#fetch) actions initiated by hooks to reduce spam.
+This can be changed with [skipLogging](../api/DevToolsManager.md#skiplogging) option.

 :::